Cable (character): New Mutants and X-Force

 In his first adult appearance, Cable is seen in conflict with Stryfe's Mutant Liberation Front, the United States government, and Freedom Force.
 The New Mutants intervene and he asks for their help against the Mutant Liberation Front.
 Cable sees them as potential soldiers in his war against Stryfe, and becomes their new teacher and leader.
 He comes into conflict with Wolverine, who is revealed to harbor a feud with Cable.
 Despite this, the two warriors and the New Mutants team up against the MLF.
 Cable also leads the New Mutants against Cameron Hodge and the Genoshans in the 1990 "X-Tinction Agenda" storyline.

 With the aid of Domino, Cable reorganizes the New Mutants into X-Force.
 The New Mutants ended with issue #100, with Cable and other characters then appearing the following month in X-Force #1.
 The X-Force series provided further detail for the character's back story revealing that he was from the future and that he had traveled to the past with the aim of stopping Stryfe's plans as well as preventing Apocalypse's rise to power.
-Cable traveled between the 1990s and his future with his ship Graymalkin, which contained a sentient computer program called Professor, the future version of the program built into X-Factor's Ship.
+Cable traveled between the 1990s and his future with his ship Graymalkin, which contained a sentient computer program called Professor (later known as Prosh), the future version of the program built into X-Factor's Ship.

 In 1992, the character starred in a two issue miniseries, Cable: Blood and Metal, written by Fabian Nicieza, pencilled by John Romita, Jr., and inked by Dan Green, published in October and November of that year.
 The series explored Cable and the villain Stryfe's ongoing battle with one another, and its effect on Cable's supporting cast.